simonuwe/oracle-apex-json-region/README.md

 - In SQL-Workshop in APEX-Oracle-Cloud you can not create JSON-Columns (trying this returns ORA-00002 invalid datatype).
 Here you have to use CLOB columns.
 - When using a CLOB for the JSONs use check constraint **IS JSON(STRICT)** to enforce that the JSON is returned wth **"** enclosed keys..
+- In APEX 22.1 there is aa general issue (with plugin and without) with "**Modal Dialog** with template **Drawer**", this causes a jquery-error (looks like a datepicker issue).
+Without "Drawer" all work fine.

 ## Current status
 - Form only, only **simple** JSON-schema with nested objects